 Every pupil and staff member is assigned to a House: Dukes, Judges, Masters or Vice Chancellors (VCs).
 You can contribute to your House in a variety of ways, with a broad range of opportunities for healthy competition and the development of a team spirit.

 House Meetings take place on Fridays and are used for advertising upcoming events, reviewing past competitions and holding events such as the highly competitive Spelling Bee.
-Since 2017, each House has been supporting a charity chosen by the pupils.
-Each House works to raise money throughout the year by organising and hosting different events.
-This will complement the work of the School’s Charity Committee, which is made up from members from all of the Houses.
+Each year, the Houses support a charity chosen by the pupils.
+Each House works to raise money throughout the year by organising and hosting different events. =

 Each House has a staff member as a Head of House who enthusiastically encourages pupils to contribute to the House.
 They aim to create a sense of belonging, as well as hoping to inspire sportsmanship and collective responsibility.
 Pupils, particularly seniors, can volunteer to take on responsibilities such as contributing to House meetings, fundraising for the chosen House charity and organising the Inter House competitions.